Souis-41/Souis-41.github.io/TTS.md

 ## future works
 - Implement Multi-speaker TTS systems with Global Style Tokens
 - Build an ASR-TTS chain to improve performance of both tasks
+- Souis cannot improve ASR results using TTS generated audio yet; much may due to the fact that Japanses use pitch accent and tone, both systems failed to capture related features and galloped astray together.
+He is making use of addional linguistic features as inputs.

 [back](index.md)